jithinkjayaraj/nomad/README.md

 # nomad
-The ultimate traveller app to connect and go
+The ultimate traveller app to connect and go!